Inbound sales is not about selling; it’s about solving. It transcends mere transactional exchanges.

 FAQs

-What is the difference between inbound sales and outbound sales?
+What is the difference between inbound and outbound sales?

 Inbound sales focus on attracting customers and are non-interruptive, with the sales process starting once a prospect initiates contact.
 On the other hand, outbound sales are proactive outreach to potential customers through cold calling, emails, or other direct marketing methods, regardless of their prior interest or engagement.